 What are Actions and Presets are Not Good For

-Buying actions that have artistic, aesthetic judgements and apply a combination of adjustments is not a good idea in my opinion.
-It is akin to asking someone else do your photo editing with no idea what your vision may be.
+Buying actions that have artistic, aesthetic judgments and apply a combination of adjustments is not a good idea in my opinion.
+It is akin to asking someone else to do your photo editing with no idea what your vision may be.
 I agree, there is a huge seductive call to make your photograph just like Joe Schmo’s because you liked one of his photographs.
 But, think about it, do you know how that photograph was shot, what it looked like when it was opened in Photoshop or imported to Lightroom?
 Chances are 99.9% you don’t!
 Then, why do you expect that his preset or action will do the same for your photograph?
 The colors Mr. Schmo liked enhanced may or may not go with your vision; the “nice warm sunlight preset” may or may not suit the image you have.

 What to Look For In Actions and Presets